leobudima/elogii-blog/content/how-much-does-delivery-management-software-cost.md

 Each one of those systems has a different price.

 Each one of them also has a different feature list.
-Not to mention, there are other factors that determine their price.
+Not to mention, other factors determine their price, as well.

 But we’ve narrowed it down for you.
 And we chose three main factors that we believe affect the price of delivery management software the most.